-- identifying individuals qualified to become board members; - recommending to our Board the persons to be nominated for election as directors and to each board committee; - · reviewing and making recommendations to our Board with respect to management succession planning; - · developing and recommending to our Board corporate governance principles; and - · overseeing a periodic assessment of our Board.
+- identifying individuals qualified to become board members; - · recommending to our Board the persons to be nominated for election as directors and to each board committee; - reviewing and making recommendations to our Board with respect to management succession planning; - · developing and recommending to our Board corporate governance principles; and - overseeing a periodic assessment of our Board.

-The Nominating and Corporate Governance Committee charter is available on the "Corporate Governance" section of the "Investors & Media" page of our website at www.selectabio.com.
-The members of the Nominating and Corporate Governance Committee are Scott D. Myers, Timothy A. Springer, Ph.D, and Patrick Zenner.
+The Nominating and Corporate Governance Committee charter is available on the "Corporate Governance" section of the "Investors & News" page of our website at www.cartesiantherapeutics.com.
+The members of the Nominating and Corporate Governance Committee are Timothy C. Barabe, Michael Singer, M.D., Ph.D., and Patrick Zenner.
 Mr. Zenner serves as the Chairman of the Nominating and Corporate Governance Committee.
-Our Board has determined that Mr. Myers, Dr. Springer and Mr. Zenner are independent under the applicable Nasdaq rules.
+Our Board has determined that each of Mr. Barabe, Dr. Singer, and Mr. Zenner, and our former director and Nominating and Corporate Governance Committee member, Scott D. Myers, is independent under the applicable Nasdaq rules.

-In 2022, the Nominating and Corporate Governance Committee met four times.
+In 2023, the Nominating and Corporate Governance Committee met four times.